becodeorg/cli/data/env/MySQL-Old.md

 ###### Access from your host

-You can access the database  **from you host** with the following informations:
+You can access the database  **from your host** with the following informations:

 * **host:** `localhost`
 * **port:** `3306`